ThreeCommaIO/gcp-nuke/README.md

 ## gcp-nuke Reference

-This reference is included for proper usage of the container once built
+This reference is included for proper usage of the container once built.

 ```
 NAME: